Minime998/obsidian-vault/600-uni-notes/HI209/lecture-02-reconstruction.md

 new election year
 - to avoid second civil war, the republicans won on the condition that federal troops were moved out of the south
-- brought an end to Recons
+- brought an end to Reconstruction
+- south brought back a system very close to slavery

+### The United States at 100

+America had turned 100 and had changed
+- Americans thought that America had changed drastically

+## Conclusion

+- The initial successes of Reconstruction
+- The ways in which white backlash made a similar structure